 Kohut’s wood cabins form two rows on the boys’ and girls’ sides of the bunk line, with grassy lawns in between.
 Our cabin area feels like an inclusive and picturesque neighborhood.
 Each cabin has a charming porch with benches for conversation, reading, quiet games or relaxing.
 The lawn is often filled with campers and counselors playing games and having fun together.

 Although they vary slightly in size and shape, a typical cabin houses between eight to twelve campers and three to four counselors, which is a perfect number of potential friends without getting lost in the crowd.
 Cabin assignment is carefully done with consideration for a camper’s grade, age, interests and personality.
 Regardless of cabin size and location, all campers sleep in single “cot sized” beds (not bunk beds).
-Beds are assigned before the campers arrive, as Lisa and Steve take a lot of time and care to ensure everyone is placed correctly in the cabin both from a practical standpoint (with consideration to requests for nightlights, windows, near bathrooms, etc.) and a social standpoint (matching up campers in the bunk who have particularly similar interests, or putting specific children closer to counselors, etc).
+Beds are assigned before the campers arrive, as Lisa and the winter team take a lot of time and care to ensure everyone is placed correctly in the cabin both from a practical standpoint (with consideration to requests for nightlights, windows, near bathrooms, etc.) and a social standpoint (matching up campers in the bunk who have particularly similar interests, or putting specific children closer to counselors, etc).
 Upon arriving at Kohut, campers will find his/her name and schedule for the first week posted just above the right bed.